pinecone-io/aws-reference-architecture-pulumi/docs/common-tasks.md

 PSQL load from Jumphost:
 `\copy products_with_increment(name, sku, description, price, last_updated) FROM './one_million_products.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',');

+# Autoscaling

+TODO: This section explains how to tune the various knobs the Reference Architecture exposes for autoscaling behavior.

 # Destroying the RefArch